Facebook employees claimed tactics were 'hostile', 'disrespectful' toward users, document shows

 "If our users choose to hand over their data to sketchy third party apps, that's their decision.
 I don't believe we're the bad guys per se, but rather there's an open and ongoing disagreement on where our responsibility for user data privacy begins and ends," one employee writes, adding that executives "have a fiduciary duty to protect the stock price not our core values".

-"What people choose to put in their lungs is their decision, too, but that didn't prevent public outrage from driving the government to impose heavy regulations on tobacco companies," another employee replied.
+"What people choose to put in their lungs is their decision, too, but that didn't prevent public outrage from driving the government to impose heavy regulations on tobacco companies," the second employee replied.
 "Doesn't this fiduciary duty include protecting the company from threats of long-term survival?
 Isn't that why we are trying so hard to prove that we can be trusted to self regulate?"

 The first employee responded: "The company has enjoyed years of surging stock prices and value despite maintaining a ridiculously nebulous policy on user data privacy.
 Either way, shareholders can be quite shortsighted.
 If we all stopped focusing on growth metrics and instead worked to fix the company's privacy issues, I wouldn't expect a positive reception from the market even if it was necessary for the long-term longevity of the company."